weymouth/NeumannKelvin.jl/README.md

   mirrors: ([1, 1, 1],)
   strength extrema: (-0.0870901881812633, 0.08709074525159466)
 ```
-This body defined with 20k panels is fairly quick to solve using this approach.
+This 20k panel body is fairly quick to solve using this approach.
 See the documentation for `PanelTree` and `gmressolve!` for details.
 Since this body is symmetric in y, we could further increase the speed by using a half of the body and applying the method of images on the symmetry axis.
 ```julia
 julia> halfbody = panelize(S,0,π,0,π,hᵤ=1/200,N_max=Inf); # half the θ₂ range